mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 `````````````

 Drivers MUST record the server's `round trip time`_ (RTT) after each
-successful call to to hello or legacy hello.
+successful call to hello or legacy hello.
 The Server Selection Spec
 describes how RTT is averaged and how it is used in server selection.
 Drivers MUST also record the server's 90th percentile RTT per
 `Server Monitoring (Measuring RTT)`_.